 5. Are Your Employees Making Too Many Errors?

-Maybe your employees are overwhelmed by the amount of tasks you’ve given them, or maybe they’re handling increasingly complex problems, or maybe some are simply careless – all of which can lead to a rise in errors committed by IT support staff.
+Maybe your employees are overwhelmed by the number of tasks you’ve given them, or maybe they’re handling increasingly complex problems, or maybe some are simply careless – all of which can lead to a rise in errors committed by IT support staff.
 Regardless of the reasons, you’ve got to fix this situation immediately or risk reduced productivity, poor customer experiences, and lost revenue.

 By empowering autonomics solutions to automatically resolve tasks, you’re taking the likely culprit of poor work completely out of the equation.
 Once an automated workflow is approved for a particular problem, it’s extremely unlikely that the autonomics solution will make an error.
 The more tasks you automate, the less likely you are to see errors.

 Autonomics solutions don’t entirely cut humans out of the IT operations process.
 Human workers still need to program, approve, and learn from the automations in order to ensure continuing solution health.
-Humans are there to tweak automations, find new and clever ways to improve automations, and solve problems that can’t be foreseen or automated.
-By combining autonomics tools with your human workers you’re building a powerful team ready to meet any IT operations challenge, and deliver real business benefits.
+Humans are there to tweak automations, find new and clever ways to improve automations and solve problems that can’t be foreseen or automated.
+By combining autonomics tools with your human workers, you’re building a powerful team ready to meet any IT operations challenge, and deliver real business benefits.